revolalex/JavaScript-Brick-Breaker-Game/README.md

 # JavaScript-Brick-Breaker-Game
-This is game is made in an HTML canvas in Javascript -DOM
+This game is made in an HTML canvas in Javascript
--Listener
--Draw
+#DOM
+#Listener
+#Draw
--Collisin detection
+#Collisin detection
--Animation frame
+#Animation frame

 It's was fun to make it :)